 Types of Flexibility

-Flexibility is typically defined as the range of motion (ROM) available at a joint.
-(1) Increasing or utilising a joint’s ROM requires a degree of extensibility of the muscles and connective tissues brought about from a force or torque.
-(2)
+Flexibility is typically defined as the range of motion (ROM) available at a joint or group of joints.
+(1) Increasing or utilising this range requires a degree of extensibility in the muscles and connective tissues.
+(2) These tissues must be capable of lengthening in response to an applied force or torque.

 Flexibility Training Types